mohan-chinnappan-n/browser-notes/AST.md

 ![parse tree](./img/antlr-parse-tree.png)

-Here are the main differences between ASTs and Parse trees:
+Here are the main differences between ASTs and Parse Trees:

 - ASTs uses operators/operations as root and interior nodes and it uses operands as their children.